layabox/layaair-doc/English/LayaAir_AS3/3D/examples/roleScriptControl/readme.md

 ### requirement analysis

-This course focuses on beginners' comprehensive application of 3D engine, including 3D scene processing and loading, role collision detection and animation control switching, etc., to show developers a basic development example similar to RPG game level .
+This course focuses on beginners' comprehensive application of 3D engine, including 3D scene processing and loading, character collision detection and animation control switching, etc., to show developers a basic development example similar to RPG game level .

 basic needs are:

-1、The joystick controls the role to move back and forth in the scene.
+1、The joystick controls the character to move back and forth in the scene.
 After the rocker controller is released, the character stops moving and standby.
-2、The attack button switch to attack animation role, always press the button can not stop the attack, the click of a button to play at least one complete attack animation, animation playback before the end of the attack button, such as priority greater than rocker, rocker still pressed, attack stop after playing mobile animation and displacement.
+2、The attack button switch to attack animation character, always press the button can not stop the attack, the click of a button to play at least one complete attack animation, animation playback before the end of the attack button, such as priority greater than rocker, rocker still pressed, attack stop after playing mobile animation and displacement.
 3、There are barriers in the scene, some places can't walk, and when the characters walk to stop, they stop moving.
-4、The same role is cloned, and two roles are controlled simultaneously, such as one of them will not be affected until the barrier stops.
+4、The same character is cloned, and two characters are controlled simultaneously, such as one of them will not be affected until the barrier stops.

 The reference effect is shown in Figure 1